OpenNebula-unmantained/addon-jclouds4one/README.md

-# Hybrid jclouds
+# jclouds4one

 ## Description

-Hybrid JClouds is a Driver for Opennebula that provides a way to use providers that can be accessed by the [JClouds](<http://jclouds.incubator.apache.org/>) library.
-It is made for Command Line Interfaces (CLIs) developed for the JClouds library (for example [jclouds-cli](<https://github.com/jclouds/jclouds-cli>)), but it is generic enough to be used with a generic CLI made on top of JClouds.
+The jclouds4one driver is an OpenNebula add-on that provides a way to access cloud providers implementing the [Apache Jclouds¨ library](<http://jclouds.incubator.apache.org/>).
-This project is co-funded by the [European Space Agency (ESA)](<http://www.esa.int/ESA>)
+This work has been co-funded by the [European Space Agency (ESA)](<http://www.esa.int/ESA>).

 ## Development

-To contribute bug patches or new features, you can use the github Pull Request model.
+To contribute bug patches or new features for jclouds4one, you can use the github Pull Request model.
 It is assumed that code and documentation are contributed under the Apache License 2.0.

 More info:
 * [How to Contribute](http://opennebula.org/software:add-ons#how_to_contribute_to_an_existing_add-on)